 Below you will find various documents relating to the Town Council’s finances.

 In order for the Town Council to operate during the coming financial year, the Council must set a Budget for the costs it expects to incur.

 The Annual Return is the statement of Accounts at the end of the Town Council’s financial year.
 This is a legal document that is submitted to and signed off by the Town Council’s External Auditor.

 Each year the Town Council supports a number of local organisations with grants to aid them in providing facilities and services for the people of the town.
-This year the Town Council gave grants totalling £10,300 to projects and activities beneficial to the people of Buckingham.

 For Information on how to apply for a grant, please see our Grants page.

 A collection of the council’s financial documents.
 If you are unable to access any of these documents please contact the Town Council office for alternative copies.